-You MUST apply online before 30 June
+You MUST apply online as soon as you can

 From 1st October 2021, it will be a legal requirement for British citizens to hold a "Withdrawal Agreement" residence permit ("Carte de Séjour") in order to reside in France.
-The latest date to be able to apply for this is 30th June 2021.
-So if you have not already done so, go to the French Government website link shown below without delay.

 The only exceptions to this are: